Activities & Involvement Opportunities

 Campus Ministry Coordinators: Campus Pastor Lauren Taylor, 509.777.4341

-Campus Ministry Coordinators (CMCs) live in the residence halls and help cultivate opportunities for students to grow closer to Jesus.
-This can look a variety of ways from small group Bible studies, theological discussions, prayer times, worship nights or just grabbing coffee with students who are looking to connect on a deeper level.
-Most programs are geared toward helping students grow in their faith, although the CMCs provide fun and relational support for all residents, including coming alongside those who are interested in exploring faith.
+Campus ministry coordinators (CMCs) reside in the residence halls and help cultivate opportunities for students to grow closer to Jesus within their community.
+This can take a variety of forms, from small group Bible studies and theological discussions to prayer times, worship nights or simply grabbing coffee with students who are looking to connect on a deeper level.
+Most programs are geared toward helping students grow in their faith, although the CMCs provide fun and relational support for all residents, including those who are interested in exploring their faith.

 Clubs: Gwen Brantner, aswu.clubcoordinator@whitworth.edu

 Whitworth’s clubs and organizations are listed below.
-For more information on how you can get involved in one of these organizations or begin your own club, email Gwen.
+For more information on how you can get involved in one of these organizations or begin your own club, email Gwen Brantner.
 Additional information is available at www.whitworthaswu.com/clubs-1.

 - ACT Club